garrandall/popular-music-data/tracks/spoil-my-night-post-malone-swae-lee.md

 Feelin's come into play and I'm thinkin' this happens every time

-Yeah, when I walk up in a party, they all act like they know me Then I spotted lil' mama through the wall of jabronis (ooh) Point her out so I can bag her if they just bring her to me (bring her to me) I ain't even see the face, but she got beautiful boobies (wow) And she see those diamonds in my teeth (in my teeth)
+Yeah, when I walk up in a party, they all act like they know me Then I spotted lil' mama through the wall of jabronis (oh Point her out so I can bag her if they just bring her to me (bring her to me) I ain't even see the face, but she got beautiful boobies (wow) And she see those diamonds in my teeth (in my teeth)